haproxy/haproxy/doc/lua-api/index.rst

   usage. they are the chapters 7.3.2 to 7.3.6.

   **warning** some sample fetches are not available in some context.
-These limitations are specified in this documentation when theire useful.
+These limitations are specified in this documentation when they're useful.

   :see: :js:attr:`TXN.f`
   :see: :js:attr:`TXN.sf`